 - Most people pay in cash or by cheque at the time of the visit.

-- We can also offer a yearly maintenance payment plan via standing order.
-We will come to an arrangement that suits you and your gardener.
+- We also offer a yearly maintenance payment plan via standing order.

 - The number of hours gardening you can have depends on the size of your garden and how often you would like the service.
 Some people have just an hour a month, others choose to pay for a weekly service.